Seeed-Studio/wiki-documents/docs/Arch_Mix.md

 **LCD Interface**

-As you can see, there is a 50 pin LCD Interface on this board, in case you need a LCD screen for this board, you can use the LCD8000 serial screen.
+As you can see, there is a 50 pin LCD Interface on this board, it Support up to 1366 x 768 WXGA resolution.
+In case you need a LCD screen for this board, you can use the LCD8000 serial screen.
 Check the links below.

 [LCD from NXP](https://www.nxp.com/support/developer-resources/software-development-tools/i.mx-developer-resources/evaluation-kit-for-the-i.mx-6ull-and-6ulz-applications-processor:MCIMX6ULL-EVK?tab=Buy_Parametric_Tab#/)
 [LCD from Embest](http://www.embest-tech.com/prod_view.aspx?TypeId=118&Id=277)